 Thanks to a generous donor family, a 3-night, 4-day trip to another part of the country provides teens worthwhile opportunities to explore their Jewish identity and to foster their own relationships with one another and Adat Shalom’s professional leadership.
 In partnership with Nosh & Drash, participants attend a learning series prior to and following the trip.
 This series prepares teens for the trip and provides them opportunities to gather and debrief after the trip.
 In 2016-2017, 27 teens attended the trip to the Paper Clips Project in Whitwell, Tennessee.
 In 2017-2018, 27 teens attended the trip to Philadelphia.
-In 2018-2019, teens will be traveling to New York City.
+In 2018-2019, teens traveled to New York City.
+Our 2019-2020 trip announcement is coming soon!
 Teen Engagement trips are led by Rabbi Rachel Shere and Jodi Gross.

 General Teen Travel Goals: